-The chemical manufacturer/supplier of the starch product shall demonstrate compliance with the requirement by duly completing and signing Appendix 9 in the web-based application tool.
+The chemical manufacturer/supplier of the starch product must demonstrate compliance with the requirement by duly completing and signing Appendix 12 in the web-based application tool.

-The requirement has not been changed.
+The requirement has not been changed except that a clarification of what "starch" refers to has been added.
 GMOs (genetically modified organisms) that can be relevant in starch products used in paper are maize and potato.
-About 30 percent of the world's commercially available maize is GMO46 whereas GMO starch potato is not cultivated at the moment47.
+About 30 percent of the world's commercially available maize is GMO whereas GMO starch potato is not cultivated at the moment.

-GMOs are highly controversial and several countries have banned cultivation of GMOs.
+GMOs are highly controversial, and several countries have banned cultivation of GMOs.
 Topics that are discussed include food security, land use, lack of scientific knowledge about effects under local agricultural/forest conditions and risk of adverse effects on health and the environment.